gwax/www-gwax/posts/2005/08/the-shoulder-story-in-4-versions.rst

 then finished the remaining two off with a punch through both of their chests.

-*Timetravel version:* I came back from the future, hit myself in the shoulder with a wooden bat, said, "You'll thank me later" and returned to the future.
+*Time travel version:* I came back from the future, hit myself in the shoulder with a wooden bat, said, "You'll thank me later" and returned to the future.